neondatabase/website/content/docs/manage/endpoints.md

    The **Edit** window opens, letting you take a range of actions, depending on your tier.
 1. Once you've made your changes, click **Save**.
 All changes take immediate effect.

+For information about selecting an appropriate compute size, see [How to size your compute](#how-to-size-your-compute).

 ### What happens to the compute endpoint when making changes

 Some key points to understand about how your endpoint responds when you make changes to your compute settings: